rezaiyan/flight-surety/README.md

 - `styled-components` (Version: ^5.3.3)
     -  It enables the creation of dynamic and styled components, providing a more maintainable and structured approach to styling React components.

+### Server App
+- `express` (Version: 4.18.3)
+     - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+APIs.
+- `ethers` (Version: ^5.5.2)
+    - Ethers.js simplifies interactions with Ethereum smart contracts and blockchain data, making it easier to build Ethereum-related functionality

+  ## Screenshot
 | Feature            | Screenshot                                       |
 | ------------------ | ------------------------------------------------ |
 | Deployment       |  <img src="assets/deploy.png" width="300" />       |